moorepants/eme134/content/pages/syllabus.rst

    Computational assignments will be due approximately every other week.
    Students will be in groups of two and will submit a lab report detailing their methods, analyses, and results.
-Project
-   Each lab group will develop a unique project on a topic of their choosing.
-   Two written reports detailing research, methods, analyses, and results will be used to assess the learning objectives of the project.

 Canvas
 ======